Nexolight/TeamDesk/README.txt

 as well as every place where an amount of 5-30 people come thogether.
 Different groups are possible when intended to be used for multiple groups in one slightly bigger environment.
 It can be used to provide short helpful information as well as just for fun.
-Well at least can do all what a pinwall can do - just a little bit more.
+Well at least it can do all what a pinwall can do - just a little bit more.